HarryVienna/ESP32-Timezone-Database-Generator/README.md

 The compression is done in a very simple way.
 The floating numbers are converted to an integer format with a specified precision.
 Then for each polygon only the first value is stored.
 All following points are stored as difference to the previous point.
-To save space, the difference is stored as one byte for values between -127 and 127.
-The value of -128 is reserved as marker that there are follows bytes for longer values.
-So values between -32767 and 32767 are stored with a beginning marker and then 16 Bits for the value.
-Values bigger than 32767 habe two marker bytes and then 32 Bits for the value.
+To save space, the difference is stored as one byte for values between -127 and 126.
+The values -128 and 127 are reserved as marker that there are following bytes for longer values.
+So values between -32768 and 32767 are stored with a beginning marker 0x80 and then two bytes for the value.
+Bigger values use the marker 0x7F and then 4 bytes for the value.

 This works because statistically most values are in the smallest range: